Dr. Nimir Elbashir

 - 2005 - 2007 Researcher, BASF (The Chemical Company) Catalysts Research team.

 - 2004 - 2005 Postdoctoral Fellow, Auburn University.

 - 2001 - 2004 Graduate Research Assistant, Auburn University.

 - 1998 - 2001 Research Scientist, King Saud University-Riyadh

-• 2012 Qatar Foundation Best Energy & Environment Research Program of the Year.
-(US$100,000 Award) (October 2012).
+- Qatar Foundation’s 2012 Best Energy & Environment Research Program of the Year.
+During the Joint Qatar Foundation Annual Research Forum and Arab Expatriate Scientists Network Symposium (US$100,000 Award) (Doha, Qatar October 2012).